• Ebook

 • chocolate chips - If making this recipe dairy-free, don't forget to check that your chocolate chips are dairy free too.
 I recommend Enjoy-Life brand since they are guaranteed dairy-free and gluten-free.

-The following are all variations of this recipe that we have tried in our own kitchen and love!
+The following are all gluten-free chocolate muffin variations that we tried and loved in my own kitchen.

 • Egg-Free - Replace the egg with 1 tablespoon of potato starch or corn starch and 3 tablespoons of water.
 To do this, mix the starch with the dry ingredients and add the water with the wet ingredients.